ShuDataScience/FMCG-Project/README.md

 # A chocolate manufacturer cost evaluation and demand forecast capstone

-The raw data is dummy data minics a chocolate manufacturer provded by Kikodo.
+The raw data is manipulated data minics a chocolate manufacturer, provded by Kikodo https://www.kikodo.io/.

 Section 1 includes:
 - find out the cheapest supplier for each ingredient